 - Fellowship time after church

-The Pastoral Care Team operates in response to the identified need to formalize pastoral care within the church.
-The committee serves to comfort and care both for those who provide pastoral care at St. Giles and for individuals in our congregation and community.
-This we do in the love and power of our Lord Jesus Christ.
-The Pastoral Care Team also provides Session with an understanding of current pastoral care issues and how they are being handled.
-The Pastoral Care Team seeks out people who have an aptitude for this type of ministry, and then provides support to and on-going training for our caregivers.
+The Pastoral Care Team manages pastoral care within the congregation in the love and power of our Lord Jesus Christ.
+The Pastoral Care Team provides Session with an understanding of current pastoral care issues and how they are being handled.
+The Team seeks out people who have an aptitude for this type of ministry and then provides support to and on-going training for our caregivers.
 The team also tries to create new forms of pastoral care appropriate to membership gifts and levels of comfort and experience.

 The Leading with Care program is mandated by the Presbyterian Church in Canada.
 All groups and people within the congregation and all outside groups who use the premises fall under its purview.
 The program is intended to minimize the risks to all persons who participate in our activities and ministries and/or use our premises.
 This includes children and adults whether capable or handicapped, whether involved as leaders or participants.
 Particular emphasis is put on our work with children, youth and vulnerable adults.
 Under this program, modifications have been made to various parts of our premises to eliminate identified physical risks.
 Additionally, procedures have been implemented governing those persons involved in leadership, teaching, assisting, visiting or being present with those who might be at risk.
 The application of the program is under constant review as activities and people change.

 The role of the Mission and Outreach Committee is to lead and empower the people of St. Giles in opportunities to respond as a Christian force to the needs of the community and the world.
-We do this by informing the congregation of needs that have come to our attention within the community and around the world.
-We engage the congregation in ministry of active Christian service through specific projects, locally and globally.
+The committee engages the congregation in ministry of active Christian service through specific projects, locally and globally.
 Within our local community, St. Giles donates food, labour and financial help to local community food assistance organizations, such as The Inn of the Good Shepherd.
 Help is always welcome to prepare food for the Inn on our scheduled days.
 A food collection bin is available at the church for dropping off non-perishable food and hygiene items.
 At Christmas we fill hampers of food and gifts for families within Sarnia.
 Worldwide, St. Giles supports Presbyterian World Service & Development, the official development and relief agency of the Presbyterian Church in Canada.
 Families and individuals in St. Giles support the education of children at Dr. Graham’s Homes in Kalimpong, India.
 We also financially support the Canadian Foodgrains Bank, a Christian food aid and development organization.
-Help is always needed to prepare food and bake for the Inn of the Good Shepherd.
-Donations are always welcome.